swarmcity/boardwalk-ts/README.md

 Frank sees the two replies.
 Who will he choose?

 #### New epics in this episode:
-- [ ] Epic 1: As a provider I can reply to a request, so I can express my interest in entering into the deal. [#4](https://github.com/swarmcity/boardwalk-ts/issues/4)
+- [ ] Epic 1: As a provider I can reply to a request, so I can express my interest in entering into the deal.
+[Issue #4](https://github.com/swarmcity/boardwalk-ts/issues/4)

-- [ ] Epic 2: As a user I can see replies to a request. [#5](https://github.com/swarmcity/boardwalk-ts/issues/5)
+- [ ] Epic 2: As a user I can see replies to a request.
+[Issue #5](https://github.com/swarmcity/boardwalk-ts/issues/5)